justincormack/cloudatomiclab/content/fuzz.md

 increasing amounts of time working out what is a risk.
 The sheer volume of security issues just makes risk management more difficult.

-If your are a die hard C hacker and want to last bastion of C is of course OpenBSD.
+If you are a die hard C hacker and want to remain one, the last bastion of C is of course OpenBSD.
 Throw up the `pledge` barricades, remove anything you can, keep reviewing.
 That is the only heroic path left.

 In the short term, start to explore and invest in ways to replace every legacy C dependency you are currently using.
 Write a deprecation roadmap.
 Cut down